 - Unless you identify and hold onto your deepest need and desire, your chances of success are not strong.

 - Buy a Franchise

-What services will you offer?
+What markets will you serve?

 - What industries, market segments and departments might need your services